 Batchelor was born in Dundee in 1955 and lives and works in London.
 In 2013, a major solo exhibition of Batchelor’s two-dimensional work, Flatlands, was displayed at Fruitmarket Gallery, Edinburgh and toured to Spike Island, Bristol.
 Batchelor’s work was included in the landmark group exhibition Adventures of the Black Square: Abstract Art and Society 1915 – 2015 at Whitechapel Gallery, London.
 A separate exhibition of Batchelor's Monochrome Archive (1997-2015) was also on display at Whitechapel Gallery until May 2015.

-My Own Private Bauhaus, a solo exhibition of sculptures and paintings by Batchelor will be presented by Ingleby during the Edinburgh Art Festival, 2019.
+My Own Private Bauhaus, a solo exhibition of sculptures and paintings by Batchelor is currently being presented by Ingleby during the Edinburgh Art Festival, 2019.

 Batchelor’s portfolio includes a number of major public artworks including a commission for the British Council headquarters in Hong Kong, a site-specific work for the McManus Galleries in Dundee, a 10-metre high light installation at the Archway Tube Station in London, and a major commission for St. Pancras International Station entitled Chromolocomotion.